-A2 Milk boosts annual net profit by 34%, Coivd a 'modest positive'
+A2 Milk boosts annual net profit by 34%, Covid a 'modest positive'

-Dairy and infant formula company a2 Milk said its net profit hit a record $385.8 milllon in the June year, driven by strong performances in its key markets
+A2 Milk said its net profit hit a record $385.8 million in the June year, driven by a 34 per cent lift in infant formula sales.

-The result was in line with market expectations.
+The result was in broadly in line with market expectations but slightly lower than market consensus at the revenue level.

-A2 Millk estimated that Covid-19 had a "modest positive impact on revenue and earnings" for the year.
+A2 Milk estimated that Covid-19 had a "modest positive impact on revenue and earnings" for the June year.

 The company - New Zealand's second biggest by market capitalisation - said its operating ebitda shot up by 32.9 per cent to 549.7m, compared with market expectations of $527m to $560m.